How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Best practices to follow:

-• Always write something, even for perfect results
+• Write something every time, even for perfect results

-• Be precise about locations — use landmarks, door names, or unit numbers
+• Be precise about locations using landmarks, door names, or unit numbers

 • Record who you reported faults to and expected repair dates